JamFfm/PHMeasureADS1115/README.md

 - ADS GND   to RASPI GND
 - ADS VDD   to RASPI 5v
-- ADS SCL   to RASPI SCL (daisychain possible), Put a level shifter 5v/3,3v inbetween because the Raspi pin can only stand 3.3v
+- ADS SCL   to RASPI SCL (daisychain possible), put a level shifter 5v/3.3v inbetween because the Raspi pins can only stand 3.3v
-- ADS SCA   to RASPI SCA (daisychain possible), Put a level shifter 5v/3,3v inbetween because the Raspi pin can only stand 3.3v
+- ADS SCA   to RASPI SCA (daisychain possible), put a level shifter 5v/3.3v inbetween
-- Address   have a look at the specs of ADS1115 for changing adress
+- Address   have a look at the specs of ADS1115 for changing adress, put a level shifter 5v/3.3v inbetween
-- Alert     have a look at the specs of ADS1115 for Alert events
+- Alert     have a look at the specs of ADS1115 for Alert events, put a level shifter 5v/3.3v inbetween
 - A0        to Po of the PhMeasure Board.

 Please have a look here: